Evolution of $\beta$-decay half-lives at finite-temperatures: Results and discussion

 After investigating the effects of temperature in $\beta$-decay half-lives, we extend our investigation throughout the nuclide chart.
-In this work, we focus on nuclei in the $8 \leq Z \leq 82$ range.
+In this work, we focus on $\beta$-decay half-lives of even-even nuclei in the $8 \leq Z \leq 82$ range.
 Following previous work from Ref. \cite{PhysRevC.93.025805}, we perform our calculations for nuclei with half-lives below $10^4$ s at zero-temperature.
 Pairing gaps for open-shell nuclei are calculated by adjusting monopole pairing constants $G_{n(p)}$ (see Refs. \cite{PhysRevC.101.044305}) to pairing gaps obtained from five-point formula \cite{Bender2000}.
-Half-lives of doubly-magic nuclei are adjusted to the available experimental half-lives by modifying $g^\prime$ coupling as previously described.
-The same value of $g^\prime$ is kept throughout the isotopic chain.
-Neutron number is increased up to neutron drip-lines \cite{nature_drip_lines}.
-Results for ratios of half-lives at $T_9(\text{K}) = 5$ and 10 ($T_9(\text{K})$ denoting temperature in $10^9$ K units) and zero-temperature are displayed in Fig. \ref{fig:large_scale}.
-Already at $T_9(\text{K}) = 5$ (left panel of Fig. \ref{fig:large_scale}) temperature effects start to contribute.
-Most affected are regions close to the valley of $\beta-$stability and nuclei with long half-lives where temperature leads to an important decrease in the half-lives, similar to the ${}^{132}$Sn.
-Also, the nuclei with magic neutron or proton numbers are highly affected since their half-lives are also longer for these nuclei due to the increased stability of magic shells.
-At $T_9(\text{K}) = 10$ (right panel of Fig. \ref{fig:large_scale}) half-lives are significantly altered due to the temperature effects with many nuclei showing changes larger than one order of the magnitude.
-Again, nuclei showing the most change are those with initially long half-lives (magic, semi-magic, and close to the valley of stability).
-Also, it can be seen that the effect of the temperature is not universal, namely, while the half-lives can decrease for some nuclei, they can increase for others with increasing temperature.
-The behavior of the half-lives with increasing temperature depends on the particular shell structure and the pairing properties of nuclei, as discussed above.
+Half-lives of doubly-magic ${}^{132}$Sn and ${}^{78}$Ni nuclei are adjusted to the available experimental half-lives by modifying $g^\prime$ coupling of Landau-Migdal term in Eq. (\ref{eq:landau}) as previously described in Sec. \ref{sec:resb}.
+The same value of $g^\prime$, as determined for the doubly-magic nucleus, is used throughout the rest of Sn and Ni isotopic chain.
+This is done to compensate for missing strength in doubly-magic nuclei due to ommission of complex-configurations within the (Q)RPA.
+We present only the results for the bound nuclei with negative chemical potential $\lambda_{n(p)}<0$ \cite{nature_drip_lines}.

+In Fig. \ref{fig:zero} we first display the $\beta$-decay half-lives of 705 even-even nuclei at $T_9 (\text{K}) = 0.01$ ($T_9(\text{K})$ denoting temperature in $10^9$ K units) using $(N, Z)$ charts.
+This is essentially zero-temperature result, however, due to $\rho Y_e$ dependence non-vanishing temperature is usually introduced to keep the calculations finite.
+In order to demonstrate the effects of the stellar density on the $\beta$-decay half-lives, the calculations are performed at $\rho Y_e = 10^7$ g/cm${}^3$ (Fig.\ref{fig:zero}(a)) and $\rho Y_e = 10^9$ g/cm${}^3$ (Fig.\ref{fig:zero}(b)).
+It is shown that the $\beta$-decay half-lives decrease with increasing neutron number in both panels, as expected.
+Increasing the density to $\rho Y_e = 10^9$ g/cm${}^3$, half-lives are predicted to be longer for all nuclei compared to the calculations with $\rho Y_e = 10^7$ g/cm${}^3$.
+We also notice that the $\beta$-decay half-lives increase considerably in the less neutron-rich side of the $(N, Z)$ chart, and some nuclei become even stable at high densities.